BloomTech-Labs/code-your-dreams-fe/README.md

   - Verify that the table row for the type is removed from the table.
 - Mark the course as visible.
   - Verify in both on the Course page (course table "eyeball") and on the course detail page (hidden alert banner is gone).
-- Delete the course.
-  - Verify that the app returns to the Courses page and that the course is no longer on the table.

 #### Chapter admin

--
+- Click on the Chapters page link.
+- Click on the plus button to create two new chapters.
+  - Verify that the new chapter is added to the table on the Chapters page.
+- Open one of the chapter pages by clicking the link in the chapter name.
+- Add a chapter user using the new member button.
+  - Verify that the new member appears in the members table.
+- Link two courses to the chapter.
+  - Verify that the linked course appears in the courses table.
+- Delete one of the linked courses from the chapter.

 #### Member admin

+- Click on the Members page link.
+- Click on the plus button to create a new member (add to either of the two chapters).
+  - Verify that the new member is added to the table on the Members page.
+- Find and delete the member that was created during the chapter admin tests.
+  - Verify that the member no longer displays on the members table.

+#### User profile

+- Click on the profile link.
+- Update the admin name.
+  - Verify that the new name appears in the app.
--
+- Logout from the app.

+---

 ### Super User